swizzin/docs.swizzin.ltd/docs/applications/deluge.md

 If you are not currently logged in, you will first receive a basic authentication dialog from the webserver.
 Once authenticated, you'll receive a dialog box from Deluge-Web.
 This password is the same as the one you just entered.

 ::: note
-This second password authetication layer cannot be fully removed due to restrictions in Deluge.
+This second password authentication layer cannot be fully removed due to restrictions in Deluge.
 However, you can increase the length of time that the cookie is stored locally by your browser to one year (from one hour):
 ```bash
 sudo systemctl stop deluge-web@<username>
 sed -i 's/"session_timeout": 3600,/"session_timeout": 31536000,/g' ~/.config/deluge/web.conf